aerogear/graphback/docs/relationships.md

 }
 ```

+To create the foreign key in the relation table, see [ManyToOne](#ManyToOne).

-This tracks the relationship at the resolver layer so you can query `1:m` data like this:
+This tracks the relationship at the resolver level, so you can query `1:m` data like so:

 ```gql
 query allNotes {